PatelAbhay/Amazon-Web-Scrapper/README.md

 # AmazonWebScrapper

-This is a console webscrapper that you can use to track prices in Amazon.
+This is a console based webscrapper that you can use to track prices in Amazon.
 The user inputs the link of the product they wish to track and can have the application running in the background.
 Application can also track multiple links.
+Currently a single page scrapper is fully implemented whereas the multiple page scrapper is in the works.

 ## To-Do List
 * Make a GUI for better User Experience